YaoGroup/DIFFICE_jax/paper.md

 **(6) Inversion of anisotropic viscosity:**
 Prior studies have shown that inversion of the isotropic viscosity can be over-constrained by remote-sensing data and the isotropic SSA equations, potentially leading to an ill-posed inverse problem with no viable solution.
 One way to address this over-constraint issue is to consider anisotropic viscosity.
 We find that the inversion with our modified SSA with anisotropic viscoisty can further reduce both the data and equation loss, indicating that the anisotropic equations are more consistent with the observations.
 The `DIFFISH.jax` package provides a comprehensive algorithm with well-posed settings for inferring anisotropic viscosity.
 The derivation of the anisotropic SSA equations, associated boundary conditions, and the additional loss terms in the cost functions to ensure the well-posedness of the inversion are described in detail in the `Anisotropic` subfolder in the GitHub repository.
 This is the first example of anisotropic-viscoisty inversion for ice shelves.

-The combination of the above six features ensures that PINNs ensures robustness of ice-viscosity inversion.

 In addition to their ease of use, as mentioned above, `DIFFISH.jax` offer several \textit{advantages}.
 First, the training of PINNs is effective even with irregularly sampled data, such as velocity data at a 450 m resolution [@Mouginot2019velo] and thickness data at a 500 m resolution [@Morlighem2020thick] that do not lie on the same grid.
 Second, while the outputs of classical numerical-based methods are discretized points that require enormous amounts of memory to store at high resolution, the outputs of PINNs are continuous functions parameterized by a fixed number of weights and biases, requiring relatively little memory even where higher resolutions is demanded [wang2024multi].
 Third, computing derivatives of discretized points from either observed data or numerical-based methods is challenging and often induce extra error.
 In contrast, once the NN, as a continuous function representation, is trained to approximate the target function, we can compute the \textit{exact} derivative of the NN output via automatic differentiation (AD).
 Fourth, PINN does not require an initial guess of $\mu$ to be included as prior in the cost function, as often used in the adjoint method for ice-hardness inversion.
 Finally, NN training tends to capture the main variations (low-frequency information) in the data, preventing disturbances from high-frequency errors or noise often present in the data.
 Therefore, no regularization techniques are required for PINN training.